alaframboise/geodev-devlab/README.md

 ## Part I: Create a mapping app with the ArcGIS Plaform

-These labs will show you how to take advantage of the ArcGIS Platform tools, data and map storage capabilities to build applications quickly.
+These labs will show you how to use the ArcGIS Platform tools, data and map storage capabilities to build applications quickly.
 If you are new to ArcGIS, this is a good place to start.
 Be sure to follow them in the order below.

   1. Data
      - *[Import data](https://developers.arcgis.com/labs/arcgisonline/import-data/)